 We’re talking about those fortune-telling folks who “know” that the worst possible outcome in any situation will occur.

-If your knee-jerk reaction to a new idea is “that’s not going to work,” you may suffer from this common cognitive distortion.
+If your knee-jerk reaction to any new idea is “that’s not going to work,” you may suffer from this common cognitive bias.

 ANT #4: Mind Reading

-Another activity best left to the psychics is mind reading.
+Another activity best left to psychics is mind reading.